caramel-juni/caramel-juni.github.io/_posts/2023-11-13-pfsense-and-unifi.md

 1. Plug in an ethernet cable to an unused port on the pfSense box.
 In my case, this is **ETH3** (gray cable).
     <img src="\assets\images\2023-11-13-pfsense-and-unifi\eth3.jpg" width="" height="">
-2. Login to the pfSense router GUI via the browser (default address is `192.168.0.1`, or `XXX.XXX.XXX.1` depending on how you've setup the management LAN it's on), and navigate to `Interfaces > Switches > Ports`.
+2. Login to the pfSense router GUI via the browser (default address is `192.168.0.1`, or `XXX.XXX.XXX.1` depending on how you've setup the management LAN it's on), and navigate to **Interfaces / Switches / Ports**.

     <img src="\assets\images\2023-11-13-pfsense-and-unifi\image.png" width="50%" height="50%">